SleepyLGod/omg-score/OmgParser/README.md

 # &#9836; OmgParser

-**OmgParser** is a JavaScript applet which reads standard MIDI files and emits JSON events in real time.
+**OmgParser** is a JavaScript applet which reads standard MIDI files, emits JSON events in real time, and then converts the events and play them in the web page.

-This player does not generate any audio, but by attaching a handler to the event emitter you can trigger any code you like which could play audio, control visualizations, feed into a MIDI interface, etc.

-## Demos

-To be updated... 👀

 ## Getting Started